ykessel/cypress-documentation/CONTRIBUTING.md

 This project uses [Sanity.io](https://sanity.io) as a Content Management System (CMS).
 Currently, the only content managed by Sanity.io is the banner that can appear above the top navigation bar.

+A cron job runs in CI every 12 hours to check for new banners.
+If a new banner is available, a Netlify build hook is invoked.

 ### Developing with Banners

 The `SANITY_PROJECT_ID` and `SANITY_AUTH_TOKEN` environment variables must be set to view the banners during development.